rjaus/search-share-docs/README.md

 ## Getting started
 To explore search results that have been submitted by users, simply visit the website: https://searchshare.proofs.sh/compare/6/8

-The process for submitting your own search results requires a few setup steps, see this doc:
+The process for submitting your own search results requires a few setup steps, see this doc: [How to submit search results](https://github.com/rjaus/search-share-docs/blob/master/How-to-submit.md)

 ## How does it work?
-The PoC utilises TLS Notary as the mechanism for signing (notarising) web pages.
+The PoC utilises [TLS Notary](https://tlsnotary.org/) as the mechanism for signing (notarising) web pages.
 Signed web pages are then submitted to a centralised service, which parses & presents the ranking data to users.

 The PoC works with:
 - Duckduckgo